kwk18/Aviahackathon2021/README.md

 Was written by BAGET team for Aviahackathon 2021

 ##### Notes
-###### please note that "docx_template" path includes some workflows with S3 storage, sqlite3 database, documents, etc.
+###### please note that "docx_template" path includes some workflows with S3 storage, sqlite3 database, documents, etc...